wez/docker-stack-deploy/README.md

 > Avoid using local directories for mutable state, as you want to avoid dirtying
 > your infrastructure repo checkout with files created by docker and potentially
 > cause permission problems and potentially causing conflicts with future changes
 > in your Git repo.
-I recommend using docker volumes to hold the mutable state.
+I recommend using docker volumes, such as the `minecraft_data`
+> volume in the example above, to hold the mutable state.
-> Read-only mounts using config files in your repo are totally fine.
+> Read-only mounts using config files in your repo are fine, and I used those
+> often.

 And this in `minecraft/stack-deploy.toml`: